-Serbian reform of oil and mining rent fees vs GazpromNeft, Rent should not send away investors18.
-January 2013. / News Serbia Energy
+Serbian reform of oil and mining rent fees vs GazpromNeft, Rent should not send away investors, News Serbia Energy

 It wouldn’t be strategically good move to increase crude oil and gas mining rent to NIS, says Mihailo Vesovic.
 “The mayority owner of NIS oil company of Serbia GazmpromNeft’s investment level in modernization of Pancevo refinery and investments in modernization of retail network are more important for our economy that mining rent can have on budget inflow”, say Vice President of Serbian Chamber of Commerce.